Jaival111/Credit-Risk-Modelling-Loan-Classification/README.md

 # Credit-Risk-Modelling-Loan-Classification

 This repository contains a machine learning model that predicts if an individual will repay the loan or not based on various input features.
-The model was built using **RandomForest Classifier** and trained on a dataset of loan_detectin data.
+The model was built using **RandomForest Classifier** and trained on a dataset of loan_detection data.
 It has achieved **99% accuracy** on the training set and **96% accuracy** on the test set.

 ## Project Overview